 Truck Bed Extender for Pickup

-There are good reasons you should choose to go with, or eventually go with, a truck bed extender if your kayak is 12′ or longer.
+If your kayak is 12′ or longer, there are good reasons to choose, or eventually choose, a truck bed extender.
 I researched several bed extenders and chose one built and designed with paddlers in mind.

-The latest Boonedox bed extender has recently been upgraded with several great features from the one I purchased a couple of years ago.
-They have placed gear tracks on it so you can mount a number of accessories when fishing or hauling your kayak!
+The latest Boonedox bed extender has recently been upgraded with several great features compared to the one I purchased a few years ago.
+They have placed gear tracks on it so you can mount several accessories when fishing or hauling your kayak!

 The reasons I chose a bed extender over allowing the kayak to hang out the back of the bed were as follows: